 5. What is Early Vote and how do I do it?

 Early Vote is a period of time before the official Election Day during which a registered voter may vote at any polling location in Bexar County.
 Early Vote may be done in person or by mail.

 During Early Vote, a registered voter may vote at any specified polling location.
-On Election Day, you must go to the specified polling location for the voter precinct in which you are registered to vote.
+On Election Day, voters may go to any Vote Center.

-During an election, you can use the Registration & Polling Location Search to double-check your registration and find polling locations based on your voter precinct.
+During an election, you can use the Registration & Polling Location Search to double-check your registration and find polling locations/Voter Centers based on your voter precinct.

 7. During a Primary Election, what if I don’t want to tell the election judges whether I want to vote Republican or Democrat?
 What if I want to vote for a Reform or Independent Candidate?